Migration

 Run the migration importer

 Drop the CSV into Settings → Migration.
-Reapita preserves Shopify Vault payment tokens — the customer's card stays on file, no re-authentication, no broken billing.
+Through Shopify's payment-method migration program, the customer's saved card carries over so no re-authentication is needed.
+Without it, subscribers re-enter payment details once.
 Each row maps to a Shopify SubscriptionContract one-to-one.

 Verify on a test product